sabynextdoor/CodSoft/README.md

 Advanced Rule-Based AI Chatbot 🤖

+To run this simply install the python file and execute this for running this rule based chatbot on vs code or any python compiler.

 Overview
 A sophisticated rule-based chatbot built with Python that simulates intelligent conversations using pattern matching and contextual understanding.
 This project demonstrates fundamental NLP concepts through a complete, feature-rich chatbot implementation.